Jele0794/logseq-ollama-plugin-ai-assistant/readme.md

 - **Change Tone to Professional**: Rewrite the text with a more professional tone.
 - **Explain This**: Provide a clear explanation for the text or code snippet.
 - **Generate Ideas**: Generate creative ideas related to the selected topic.
+- **eli5**: Explain me like I'm 5, will simplify and explain complex ideas or concepts.

-See all built-in prompts [here](https://github.com/ahonn/logseq-plugin-ai-assistant/tree/master/src/prompts)
+See all built-in prompts [here](https://github.com/Jele0794/logseq-plugin-ai-assistant/tree/master/src/prompts)

 ## How to Use a Custom Prompt